kbase/execution_engine2/docs/adrs/003-Retry_endpoint_design.md

 #### Q: How do we find the most recent retry of a job?
 A: The client using the ee2 API would have to figure it out using the `retry_parent` and job creation date fields.
 Unless we added

-#### Q: It might be best to always submit a git commit for the module, maybe?
+#### Q: How do we ensure that the app version is correctly run each time when submitting from the narrative?
-A: (This could be a narrative ticket)
+A: We would need to change the narrative to submit the git commit hash instead of a version tag

 #### Q: How do we handle DB consistency during retry failure?
 Looks like the options are